Curator Elizabeth Ann Day

 Curator Scott Smith

-Scott Smith is an Aberdeen-based contemporary silversmith working from Deemouth Artist Studios.
+Scott Smith (he/him) is an Aberdeen-based contemporary silversmith working from Deemouth Artist Studios.
 His practice explores the relationship between Scotland’s material culture and contemporary craft, drawing inspiration from Pictish carved stones, archaeological artefacts and the weathered textures of the North-East landscape.
-Through hand raising, hammering and surface carving, his work translates historic visual languages into functional and sculptural silver objects.
+His work translates historic visual languages into functional and sculptural silver objects.

 Photography by Duncan McGlynn